surveyjs/survey-creator/docs/property-grid.md

 If the property visibility depends on another property, use the [`dependsOn`](#dependson) setting.
 You can use `visibleIf` in conjunction with `dependsOn` to impose more specific rules on property visibility.
 In this case, Survey Creator calls the `visibleIf` function only when one of the properties from the `dependsOn` array is changed.

-In the following code, the `dateFormat` property depends on the `inputType` property and is visible only if `inputType` is set to one of date types:
+In the following code, the `dateFormat` property depends on the `inputType` property and is visible only if `inputType` is set to one of the date types:

 ```js
 Survey.Serializer.addProperty("text", {